deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ![](images/step2.png)

-Provide basic settings for your Kubernetes cluster.
+Provide basic settings for the new ACS Kubernetes cluster.

 * User name: this is the unix user name that will be added to all master and worker nodes
 * SSH public key: provide a public key that will be associated with the user name specified above
-* Subscription: choose the Azure Subscription that will be charged for your compute resources
+* Subscription: choose the Azure Subscription that will be charged for the compute resources
 * Resource group: create a new resource group and give the group a unique name
-* Location: choose an Azure location for your cluster
+* Location: choose an Azure location for the cluster

-When you have filled out the information, click "Ok".
+When the required information is filled out, click "Ok".

 ![](images/step3.png)